secure-software-engineering/SparseBoomerang/README.md

 # Checkout, Build and Install

-To build and install WPDS into your local repository, run
+To build and install SPDS into your local repository, run

 ``mvn clean install -DskipTests``